-My dissertation will explore the afterlives of the Super NES/Super Famicom (SNES/SFC) console and its software library, primarily through the investigation of unauthorized technologies, practices, and industries that have emerged following its release.
-This research is a productive expansion and critique of platform studies, joining a growing number of academic projects that challenge platform studies’ tendency to focus on industry documentation and official development practices.
-My intent is to interrogate the platform studies archive by focusing on the practices and technologies of SNES/SFC users that are framed as unauthorized through various discourses of legality and authenticity, and thus relegated to secondary status in official histories of the console.
+My dissertation explores the afterlives of the Super NES/Super Famicom (SNES/SFC) console and its software library, primarily through the investigation of technologies, practices, and industries that have emerged after its commercial lifespan.
+This research is a productive expansion of platform studies, joining a growing number of academic projects that challenge platform studies’ tendency to focus on industry documentation and official development practices.
+My intent is to interrogate the platform studies archive by focusing on the practices and technologies of SNES/SFC users that are framed as unauthorised through various discourses of legality and authenticity, and thus relegated to secondary status in official histories of the console.
 These include, but are not limited to:

 - Reproductions: re-creations of videogame hardware (usually consoles and cartridges) that exist outside of developer-established production and distribution networks.